Freddy vs. Jason: Plot

+The friends escape the rave with school nerd Charlie and stoner Bill.
+Will reveals to Lori that he witnessed her father killing her mother and he had him put in the hospital to keep him from revealing the truth and they soon witness Mark getting killed by Freddy.
+Deputy Scott Stubbs helps the teens.
+Learning about Hypnocil, they try to steal it from Westin Hills to suppress their dreams; however, Freddy possesses Bill and disposes of the medicine.
+During the search, Jason kills Stubbs.
+Shortly after, the possessed Bill tranquilizes Jason but before the tranquilizer takes effect, Jason slashes Bill in half and then falls asleep.

-The teens devise a plan to pull Freddy from the dream world into reality and force him to fight Jason, bringing the unconscious Jason back home to Camp Crystal Lake, where the real estate is in development.
-Freddy fights Jason in the dream world, where he discovers that Jason has a subconscious fear of drowning.
-Freddy uses this to his advantage and Jason becomes afraid, reverting to his younger self.
+The teens devise a plan to pull Freddy from the dream world into reality and force him to fight Jason, bringing the unconscious Jason back to Camp Crystal Lake in New Jersey.
+Freddy fights Jason in the dream world, where he discovers that Jason has a fear of drowning.
+He uses this to his advantage, causing Jason to revert to his younger self.
 Lori goes to sleep to pull Freddy out and save Jason.
-As Freddy tortures Lori in the dream world, revealing that he murdered her mother, Jason awakens at the real Camp Crystal Lake and pursues the teens, killing Linderman.
-Lori is awakened and pulls Freddy into the physical world, where he is confronted by Jason.
+Freddy tortures Lori in her dream, revealing that he murdered her mother.
+Jason awakens at the real Camp Crystal Lake and pursues the teens, around the same time Lori wakes up and pulls Freddy into the physical world, where Jason confronts him, during this conflict Charlie fights off Jason in an attempt to save Kia and is thrown into a wall and impaled on a shelf bracket.
+Kia and Charlie get to safety with Kia promising to come back with help for Charlie, but he bleeds out against a tree and dies as she runs for help.

-Freddy and Jason fight throughout the campgrounds, during which Jason kills Kia.
-Freddy uses the construction site to gain the upper hand and cuts off Jason's fingers, allowing Freddy to take his machete.
-As Freddy is slicing away at Jason, Lori distracts him before Jason punches his fingerless hand through Freddy's torso.
-Freddy retaliates by plunging Jason's machete into his side and Jason rips Freddy's gloved arm off.
-Lori and Will set the dock on fire, causing numerous propane tanks to explode and throwing Freddy and Jason into the lake.
-Lori and Will embrace as Freddy makes his way to them on the dock and is about to kill the couple with Jason's machete, but he is impaled by Jason with his clawed arm, allowing Lori to behead Freddy with the machete.
-Jason falls off the dock and Freddy's head and body sink into the lake, both seemingly dead.
-After dropping the machete where Jason submerged, Lori and Will leave.
+As Freddy and Jason fight throughout the campgrounds, Kia sacrifices herself by distracting and taunting Freddy, allowing Lori and Will to escape and is killed by Jason.
+As Freddy gains the upper hand, Lori distracts him, allowing Jason to punch through his torso.
+Freddy plunges Jason's machete into his side, and Jason rips off Freddy's gloved arm.
+Lori and Will set the dock on fire, causing an explosion that throws Freddy and Jason into the lake.
+Freddy climbs out and is about to kill the pair but is impaled by Jason with his gloved arm, allowing Lori to behead Freddy with Jason's machete.
+Jason, Freddy's head, and his body sink into the lake, seemingly dead.

-The following morning, Jason emerges from the water, holding his machete and Freddy's severed head.
-Freddy winks and his laughter is heard in the background, leaving the winner ambiguous.
+The next morning, Jason emerges from the lake, holding his machete and Freddy's head.
+Freddy winks at the camera, leaving the overall "winner" ambiguous.